stanikae/SNP2Cluster/README.md

 ```
 # Define variables --------------------------------------------------------

+# The first column of the metadata file (dates_path) should have the sample_ids
+# The other variables such as Facility, collection dates etc should be assigned to the variables below:

 Main_var = ""   # Mandatory main variable e.g. Hospital or Facility etc.
 Var_01 =  ""    # Optional second variable e.g. Ward_name, Ward_type etc.
 Var_02 = ""     # Mandatory variable for specimen collection dates